Trump restarting campaign with White House, Florida events

 Trump restarting campaign with White House, Florida eventsNew

-WASHINGTON (AP) — President Donald Trump is looking to get his campaign back on track, a week after he was sidelined with the coronavirus, which has killed more than 210,000 Americans.
+WASHINGTON (AP) — With time running out before the election, President Donald Trump is looking to get his campaign back on track.
+That’s just a week after he was sidelined with the coronavirus, which has killed more than 210,000 Americans.
 As questions linger about his health, he will hold an event at the White House on Saturday and what he calls a “BIG RALLY” in Sanford, Florida, on Monday.
 Trump on Friday held what his campaign billed as a “radio rally” as he dialed in to the show of conservative radio host Rush Limbaugh.
-Despite public and private surveys showing him trailing Democrat Joe Biden, Trump predicted a greater victory in 2020 than he had four years ago.
+Public and private surveys show him trailing Democrat Joe Biden, but Trump claims he will win.